ppipada/flexigpt-app/docs/contributing/devsetup.md

 - Install go tools prerequisites:

   - Run the script at `scripts/install_tools.sh`
-  - Wails
+  - Wails issues:
+    - Linux issue: If you are using latest Linux version (example: Ubuntu 24.04) and it is not supporting `libwebkit2gtk-4.0-dev`, then you might encounter an issue in wails doctor: `libwebkit not found`.
+To resolve this issue you can install `libwebkit2gtk-4.1-dev`.
+We do use the tag `-tags webkit2_41` during build.
     - If you have any issue in wails install, refer documentation page at [Wails Install Guide](https://wails.io/docs/gettingstarted/installation).
-    - If you are using latest Linux version (example: Ubuntu 24.04) and it is not supporting `libwebkit2gtk-4.0-dev`, then you might encounter an issue in wails doctor: `libwebkit not found`.
-    - To resolve this issue you can install `libwebkit2gtk-4.1-dev`.
-We do use the tag `-tags webkit2_41` during build.

 - Run a build: `pnpm build:withbindings`